CynthiaYLiu/DSnP-FRAIG/README.md

 # Data Structure and Programming Final
 ### FRAIG (Functionally Reduced And-Inverter Graph)

-Designed and implemented algorithm to reduce gate counts of circuits with functional equivalence.
+Designed and implemented algorithm to reduce gate counts of circuits with functional equivalence.</br>
-Details in ./doc
+Details in **doc**